fletchjp/MERG-Arduino-Software/TestPrograms/README.md

 There seems to be no list of what -fpermissive actually allows so it is necessary to hunt around to find some answers.

+I have changed this to use a do { } while structure.

 ## TestSwitch (switch statements)

 One of the problem areas with -fpermissive has been around switch statements.